In any other city in any other country it would be just a bridge.

 “Ah you are safe here,” the man said, pointing at the ground.
 “But maybe not over there,” referring to the Serbian side of the river.
 Americans are much loved in Kosovo because of NATO’s assistance in fighting the Serbs.
 There’s a statue of Bill Clinton on the side of Bill Clinton Boulevard in Priština.

-It was hard to tell if the man’s warning was warranted or anti-Serb sentiment on the south side of the river.
+It was hard to tell if the man’s warning was warranted or simply a sign of the anti-Serb sentiment on the south side of the river.

-At a café named after Paris in a pedestrian-only area in the south side, life was very much like I had witnessed in Albania.
+At a café named after Paris in a pedestrian-only area in the south side, life was similar to what I had witnessed in Albania.
 Women were scarce in the cafes and I saw a lot of men, young and old, walking arm in arm.
 Affection among couples was non-existent.
 There were more shops selling Albanian and Kosovo souvenirs than I saw anywhere else in Kosovo.
 The striking red Albanian flag was everywhere and more prominent than the blue and yellow flag of the Republic of Kosovo.
 “We have blue on our flag, but red in our hearts,” someone told me.

 The currency is Euro and the language spoken Albanian, which is the case in the Republic where the majority of the population are ethnic-Albanians.
 A lot of the men wear traditional Albanian hats and there are many women in Muslim attire.
 A large mosque is being constructed near the centre and the Serbian Orthodox Church up the road is surrounded by fences and barbed wire.
 It was set fire to years ago.